 Kansas Black Leadership Council Platform Convention The Community Voice team is a major player in the planning, development and implementation of this convention convened to adopt an annual platform on issues of importance to Kansas' African-American Community.
 The Community Voice is the official media partner and Voice editor Bonita Gooch serves as President of the event planning committee.

-- Bonita Gooch serves both as editor-in-chief and publisher of The Community Voice newspaper.
+Bonita serves both as Editor-in-Chief and Executive Publisher of The Community Voice newspaper.
 It’s a position she’s proudly held since 1996.
 She’s committed to providing a quality product and to meeting and delivering on the issues, concerns, loves, and accomplishments of the community.
 An avid tennis player and gardener, friends know where to find Bonita when she’s not behind her desk or our covering a story or event for The Community Voice.